0chain/zs3server/client-api/README.md

 * ``action`` : "listbucketsObjest"
 * ``bucketName``: the bucket name that you want to list its objects
 * ``objectName``: the object name that you want to download it.

-Data:

-* AccessKey: same as the Zs3server root username
-* SecretAccessKey: same as the Zs3server root password

 ## putObject